ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 ## Now What Do I Do?

 I wasn't sure whether Git or SFTP was the way to go, so I started with Git (due to my previous experience with GitHub).
-Turns Out™ that using Git involved using Terminal to push changes to the server, which seemed a little too [John Siracusa](http://hypercritical.co) [Mac OS 9](https://en.wikipedia.org/wiki/Mac_OS_9) for me.
+Turns Out™ that using Git involved using Terminal to push changes to the server, which seemed a little too [John Siracusa][hypercritical] [Mac OS 9][wikipedia 3] for me.

 So SFTP it was.

-Interestingly, I wasn't sure how to use SFTP (or [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol)) either.
-So I checked in with the great teacher of our time, YouTube, and found a real [gem](https://www.youtube.com/watch?v=HzravxTgTe4).
+Interestingly, I wasn't sure how to use SFTP (or [FTP][wikipedia 4]) either.
+So I checked in with the great teacher of our time, YouTube, and found a real [gem][youtube].
 This guy basically spelled out how to use Espresso to manipulate my site in any way I wanted.

 How cool.